Clemencia López

-Clemencia López (c.
-1876 – 4 June 1963) was a Filipina activist involved in the movement for Philippine independence.
+Clemencia López y Castelo (November 23, 1872 – June 4, 1963) was a Filipina activist involved in the movement for Philippine independence.
 López was born into a wealthy Filipino family, and many of her siblings were also notable activists in the struggle for Philippine independence.
 In 1901, López set out on a nearly two-year journey across the United States, petitioning for the freedom of three of her brothers who had been imprisoned by the American military in the Philippines.
 Throughout her stay in the United States, López drew attention to the Philippine independence movement, became the first Filipina to ever enter the White House, and spent time studying at Wellesley College.
 López returned to the Philippines in 1903 where she spent the remainder of her life campaigning for both Philippine independence and encouraging women to take on a greater role in public life.

 Early life

-Clemencia López was born in 1876 in Balayan, Batangas province, in the Philippines, to Natalio López and Maria Castelo.
+Clemencia López was born in 1872 in Balayan, Batangas province, in the Philippines, to Natalio López and Maria Castelo.
 Her father Natalio, who died in 1886, was a businessman who had a history of publicly criticizing Spanish colonial rule.
 Natalio's pro-independence stance would be reflected in the positions many of his children later adopted.

 López was one of ten children.
 She had six brothers – Mariano, Lorenzo, Sixto, Cipriano, Manuel, and José – and three sisters – Andrea, Juliana, and Maria.
 Several of the López children became pro-independence activists, notably Sixto López.

 In her early life, López mainly assisted her mother and sisters in domestic affairs, with little to no public role or prominence in the public sphere in the Philippines.
 Clemencia herself never earned a university degree.
 Unlike some of her more activist brothers, López did not overtly adopt an anti-imperialist, pro-independence stance as the United States, which took over the Philippines in 1898 following the Spanish-American War, became increasingly imperialistic.
 At the time, Filipino nationalism was both male-dominated and sexist.
 Prominent male Filipino nationalists, such as José Rizal, did not view Filipino women as equal citizens or partners in the political struggle for freedom.